roytang/blog/content/page/blogroll/index.md

 submenu: "follows"
 ---

 This is an partial list of blogs I follow, that I feel are worth sharing.
+[OPML File](/blogroll/opml/)

 More about this list on [this post](/2020/02/thoughts-on-blogging-2020-edition/), from which I quote: